WHY should you become an SCV member?

 Nationally, the SCV is governed by its members acting through elected delegates to the annual convention.
 The General Executive Council, composed of elected and appointed officers, conducts the organization's business between conventions.
 The administrative work of the SCV is conducted at the International Headquarters, 'Elm Springs,' a restored antebellum home at Columbia, Tennessee.

 Every member receives the "Confederate Veteran", the bi-monthly national magazine which contains in-depth historical articles on the war along with news affecting Southern Heritage.
 Members of the Georgia Division receive its newsletter, the Georgia Confederate.
 Many Camps have their own newsletters.
-For Camp 1399, it's The Woodward Word.[We're in need of a new editor to resume publication]
+For Camp 1399, it's The Woodward Word.[We're in need of a new editor to resume publication.]
+The Camp maintains an online forum and Yahoo group for internal communications.
+In addition, Camp 1399 also maintains a Facebook site to keep its members and the public informed on its activities and in keeping with its educational mission.

 The memory and reputation of the Confederate soldier as well as the motives for his suffering and sacrifice are being consciously distorted by some in attempts to alter history.
 Unless the descendants of Southern soldiers resist those efforts, a unique part of our nation's cultural heritage will cease to exist.